 the sightseeing bus is just next to the center.

-IMO, the best time to visit here is definitely during summer because of UK´s weather.
+IMO, the best time to visit here is definitely during summer because of the UK´s weather.

 You can check for the ticket price, get your 10% discount when you book the pass online and plan your visit here